 Washington County Family Law Firm Guides Parents Through the Relocation Process in Minnesota

-Relocation attorneys serve Dakota County, Burnsville, Stillwater and Woodbury, MN
+Relocation attorneys serve Dakota County, Burnsville, Eagan and Woodbury, MN

 At some point after your divorce, you or your spouse may want move from Minnesota.
 If you are a custodial parent, however, your options for relocating may be limited if the other parent objects to your move.
 If you are the noncustodial parent, the custodial parent’s relocation could jeopardize your parenting time with your child.
 In either situation, the attorneys at Appelhof, Pfeifer & Hart, P.A. can help.
 We are experienced in resolving a wide range of family law disputes, including child-relocation issues.

 Under Minnesota law, a custodial parent cannot move with the child to another state without court permission or the consent of the noncustodial parent, if the noncustodial parent was awarded parenting time (visitation).
 Failure to obtain consent or court approval could result in a change of child custody.

 If the custodial parent asks the court for permission to move despite the objections of the noncustodial parent, the court must make its decision based on what serves the best interests of the child.